-Anyone of any age or with any kind of medical history can choose to save lives through donation.
+Anyone of any age or with any kind of medical history can choose to sign up to save lives through donation.
 Your health, age and lifestyle should not be factors in your decision to help others in the event of your death.
 Even people with chronic medical conditions and infectious diseases may be able to donate.
 Which organs and tissue can actually be used will be determined at the time of your death.
 Don’t rule yourself out; you can save lives!

 The heart, liver, kidneys, lungs, small intestine and pancreas are organs that can be donated.
 Transplantable tissue includes: bone to prevent amputation; heart valves to replace defective or diseased valves; skin to act as a temporary covering for burn victims or those with severe wounds; corneas to restore sight; and ligaments and tendons to repair injured joints.
-Just one donor can save up to eight lives through organ donation and save or heal more than 75 lives through eye and tissue donation!
+Just one donor can save up to eight lives through organ donation and save and heal more than 75 lives through eye and tissue donation!

 No, your donation is a gift.
 There is no cost to the donor’s family or estate for organ and tissue donation.
 Recovery organizations assume all costs associated with recovering and processing organs and tissues for transplant once death has been declared and authorization is confirmed through the donor registry, or from the family in lieu of registration.
 These costs are never passed on to the donor family.
 Once a transplant occurs, these costs are reimbursed by transplant centers, and the transplant center, in turn, will bill the recipient’s insurance plan.
 Expenses incurred before the donation of organs or tissue in attempt to save the donor’s life, and funeral expenses remain the responsibility of the donor’s family.